sinonjs/sinon/docs/release-source/release/fake-timers.md

 or `Date.now();` (if supported by the browser).

 For standalone usage of fake timers it is recommended to use [lolex](https://github.com/sinonjs/lolex) package instead.
-It provides the same set of features and was previously extracted from Sinon.JS.
+It provides the same set of features (Sinon uses it under the hood) and was previously extracted from Sinon.JS.

 ```javascript
 {